racheaqui/woocommerce-racheaqui/README.md

 **Tags:** woocommerce, checkout, payment, racheaqui
 **Requires at least:** 3.8
 **Tested up to:** 3.9
-**Stable tag:** 2.0.0
+**Stable tag:** 2.0.1
 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Allow your customers pay with more of one credit card using the Rache Aqui!
+Allow your customers to pay with more than a single credit card using the Rache Aqui!

 ## Description ##